 Children who are not referred for child support services and are not included in any open IV-D child support case may become eligible for full child support services if the putative father, seeking to establish paternity, completes a MDHS-CSE-675, Application for Child Support Services, a MDHS-CSE-675B, Acknowledgment by Putative Father, and pays the required twenty-five (\$25) application fee.
 However, the custodial parent will be assessed the thirty-five (\$35) annual fee, if applicable.

-Noncustodial (Legal) Parent Application

-Children who are not referred for child support services and are not included in any open IV-D child support case may become eligible for full child support services if the noncustodial (legal)

-pays the required twenty-five dollar (\$25.00) fee.
+Noncustodial (Legal) Parent Applications Children who are not referred for child support services and are not included in any open IV-D child support case may become eligible for full child support services if the noncustodial (legal) parent requests services, signs a MDHS-CSE-675, Application for Child Support Services, and pays the required twenty-five dollar (\$25.00) fee.
 However, the custodial parent will be assessed the thirty-five dollar (\$35) annual fee, if applicable.

+Noncustodial (Legal) Parent Applications

+Children who are not referred for child support services and are not included in any open IV-D child support case may become eligible for full child support services if the noncustodial (legal) parent requests services, signs a MDHS-CSE-675, Application for Child Support Services, and pays the required twenty-five (\$25.00) fee.